sonnets-project/event-driven-node-demo/readme.md

 The translation unit compiled from `event.{c,h}` defines some convenience
 methods:

-- `int payload_to_int(unsigned char*)`: Converts a payload passed as argument to an integer, brazenly assuming that integers are four bytes long in your computer.
+- `int payload_to_int(const unsigned char*)`: Converts a payload passed as argument to an integer, brazenly assuming that integers are four bytes long in your computer.

-- `void print_event(struct Event*)`: Offers a pretty-print of an event structure.
+- `void print_event(const struct Event*)`: Offers a pretty-print of an event structure.

-- `void serialise(struct Event*, unsigned char*)`: Writes the content of the event passed as argument, to the array in the second argument.
+- `void serialise(const struct Event*, unsigned char* const)`: Writes the content of the event passed as the first argument, to the array in the second argument.
 The second argument must have a length of at least five (to fit the entirety of the event).

-- `void deserialise(struct Event*, unsigned char*)`: The reverse of the above.
+- `void deserialise(struct Event* const, const unsigned char*)`: The reverse of the above.

 The entry point in `event_demo.c` showcases these methods, by constructing an event and printing it in different ways. *Note that `event_demo` is compiled